Threshold for primordial black holes: Dependence on the shape of the cosmological perturbations: Introduction

-For the work of this paper I have used the same numerical code as in the previous papers written on the subject.
-Following the present Introduction, Section 2 reviews the mathematical formulation of the problem, revising the quasi-homogenous solution and discussing the criteria to measure the perturbation amplitude, analyzing the relation between the local and the averaged measure of the perturbation amplitude.
-In Section 3 different families of initial conditions are discussed, studying a wide range of perturbation profiles which allow to identify the fundamental parameters to describe all the possible shapes of the energy density.
-In Section 4 the results for the threshold $\delta_c$ as function of the fundamental parameters characterizing the shapes are presented and discussed.
-In Section 5 I conclude making a summary of the results, discussing further developments.
-Throughout the units used are $c = G = 1$.
+For the work of this paper I have used the same numerical code as in our previous papers written on the subject.
+Following the present Introduction, Section \ref{Mathematics} reviews the mathematical formulation of the problem, revising the quasi-homogenous solution and discussing the criterion to measure the perturbation amplitude, analyzing the relation between the local and averaged measures of the perturbation amplitude.
+In Section \ref{Initial conditions} different families of initial conditions are discussed, studying a wide range of perturbation profiles which allow identification of the fundamental properties of all possible shapes of the energy density.
+In Section \ref{results} the results for the threshold $\delta_c$ as a function of a fundamental parameter characterizing the shapes are presented and discussed.
+In \mbox{Section \ref{conclusions}} the conclusion are presented by making a summary of the results.
+Throughout we use $c = G = 1$.